llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                                                    register do not exactly match the FLT_ROUNDS values, so a conversion is performed.

+  :ref:`llvm.get.fpenv<int_get_fpenv>`             Returns the current value of the AMDGPU floating point environment.
+                                                   This stores information related to the current rounding mode, denormalization mode, enabled traps, and floating point exceptions.
+                                                   The format is a 64-bit concatenation of the MODE and TRAPSTS registers.

+  :ref:`llvm.set.fpenv<int_set_fpenv>`             Sets the floating point environment to the specifies state.

   llvm.amdgcn.wave.reduce.umin                     Performs an arithmetic unsigned min reduction on the unsigned values
                                                    provided by each lane in the wavefront.
                                                    Intrinsic takes a hint for reduction strategy using second operand